beego/beedoc/en-US/quickstart/static.md

 	StaticDir["/static"] = "static"

 You can register multiple static directories.
-For example two different download directoriesm, `download1` and `download2`, can be set using:
+For example two different download directories, `download1` and `download2`, can be set using:

 	beego.SetStaticPath("/down1", "download1")
 	beego.SetStaticPath("/down2", "download2")